background-image

 While such solutions aren't directly related to the logistics industry, they help address workforce needs, increasing employee engagement and keeping up with their expectations.

-The future of AI in logistics and supply chains: what lies ahead?
+The future of AI in logistics: what lies ahead?

 The future looks bright for the adoption of AI and machine learning in supply chains and logistics as its market value is expected to reach $64 billion by 2030.